ValtoForks/dgl/tutorials/001-intro.md

 Features
 --------
-DGL provides an easy to use APIs for graphics I/O (window creation and input handling), adding geometry, creating materials, shaders and textures, loading models and scenes from files, and manipulating everything in real-time.
+DGL provides an easy to use APIs for graphics I/O (window creation and input handling), adding geometry, creating materials, shaders and textures, loading models and scenes from files, and manipulating everything in real time.

 Recommended system requirements
 -------------------------------